zibz0017/QuartzVault/content/Parenting.md

 - Communication includes what you say and how you say it, and how you say it is often more important (you can say you love someone, but if your body language says that you don't really, they'll pick up on that and your words won't mean anything).
 This includes tone of voice, body language, and facial expression.[^10]
 - If you come home upset by work, or whatever, your kids pick up on the negative energy and they think that you are upset at them, even though you are not.[^10]
 - The same is true when a child comes home to a parent: the parent can't look upset.
 The child picks up on this.[^10]
 - You can't tell a kid to act a certain way and not act that way yourself.
-This can be for davening with kavana, talking respectfully with others and being respectful of gedolim, not being mevatel Torah, etc. It would be better if you davened with kavana rather than spending it "nu"-ing your child.[^11]
+This can be for davening with kavana, talking respectfully with others and being respectful of גדולים, not being מבטל תורה, etc. It would be better if you davened with kavana rather than spending it "nu"-ing your child.[^11]
 - Kids can't learn that if they throw a tantrum they will get what they want.[^11]
 - One way to deal with this is to tell your child that you are willing to talk about your decision and perhaps they will be able to convince you, or perhaps if they are willing to listen to you tell them what you would need them to do so they can do what they want, you may allow them to do what they want.
 (For example, if you told your kid that he can't go to his friend's house now because it is too late, you can talk to your kid and tell him that if he would like, he can go but he has to be back within an hour, or if he can get ready for bed quickly when he comes back, or something like that.)
 But if they throw a tantrum, then the answer will stay no.[^11] (I am not sure what age this begins with.
 I don't see a young child being able to do this.[^12])
 - Kids feel powerful when they can get their parents to lose control, even if they are not getting what they want.[^11]